 You can open a demo account for free in order to practice trading.
-Allow yourself a few weeks to become familiar with all its features and windows, as forex trading itself caries risk and if you are using unfamiliar tools this will add another layer of difficultly in succeeding at currency trading.
+Allow yourself a few weeks to become familiar with all its features and windows, as forex trading itself carries risk and if you are using unfamiliar tools this will add another layer of difficulty in succeeding at currency trading.

 Commission and fees:

-Webtrader is eToro’s trading platform and is ultra easy to use, best for new and social traders.
+Webtrader is the web version of the MetaTrader trading platform and is ultra easy to use.
 Even if you are brand new to trading, it will prove easy to navigate and make trades quickly.

 Since you can export your trade history to an Excel worksheet, it’s simple to survey your past trades and spot any mistakes or trends, as well as track your improvement.
 This is perfect for new traders who want to learn as quickly as possible.

-In the main window you will see trading instruments including currency pairs, commodities, indices and a charting icon beside each one.
-Everything you need to see to make good trades is easily viewable in WebTrader’s incredibly clear layout. eToro and thus WebTrader are available in South Africa.
+In the main window, you will see trading instruments including currency pairs, commodities, indices and a charting icon beside each one.
+Everything you need to see to make good trades is easily viewable in WebTrader’s incredibly clear layout.
+Webtrader is available in South Africa.